 Md Akmol Masud

-I’m Akmol (Md Akmol Masud) — an incoming M.A.Sc. student in Electrical and Computer Engineering at Queen’s University (Kingston, Canada), working on federated learning over wireless networks under Dr. Ning Lu.
+I’m Akmol — Electrical and Computer Engineering at Queen’s University (Kingston, Canada), with research focus on federated learning over wireless networks.

 news